 Commercial Loan Programs.
-The Authority has financed multifamily rental loans with proceeds of its Federally Insured Multi-Family Housing Loan Program Pass-Through Revenue Bonds under a Master Indenture of Trust dated as of June 1, 2013 (the "Federally Insured Multifamily Housing Loan Program Master Indenture") by and between the Authority and The Bank of New York Mellon Trust Company, N.A., as trustee, outstanding as of July 1, 2024 in the aggregate principal amount of \$84,521,623.
-Since 2000, the Authority has financed rental and business loans, and participation interests representing the guaranteed portions of certain loans, with proceeds of its Multi-Family/Project Bonds under the Master
+The Authority has financed multifamily rental loans with proceeds of its Federally Insured Multi-Family Housing Loan Program Pass-Through Revenue Bonds under a Master Indenture of Trust dated as of June 1, 2013 (the "Federally Insured Multifamily Housing Loan Program Master Indenture") by and between the Authority and The Bank of New York Mellon Trust Company, N.A., as trustee, outstanding as of December 1, 2024 in the aggregate principal amount of \$81,197,049.
+Since 2000, the Authority has financed rental and business loans, and participation interests representing the guaranteed portions of certain loans, with proceeds of its Multi-Family/Project Bonds under the Master Indenture of Trust dated as of March 1, 2000 by and between the Authority and Computershare Trust

-^{} Subsequent to July 1, 2024, the Authority issued the 2024 Series D Bonds in the aggregate principal amount of \$150,000,000.
+^{} The Authority anticipates issuing the 2025 Series ABC Bonds in the aggregate principal amount of \$150,000,000 under the Indenture on or about February 19, 2025.

-Indenture of Trust dated as of March 1, 2000 by and between the Authority and Computershare Trust Company, National Association, successor to Wells Fargo Bank, National Association, as Trustee, (the "Multi-Family/Project Indenture") which were outstanding as of July 1, 2024 in the aggregate principal amount of \$585,305,000.
+Company, National Association, successor to Wells Fargo Bank, National Association, as Trustee, (the "Multi-Family/Project Indenture") which were outstanding as of December 1, 2024 in the aggregate principal amount of \$700,905,000.
 Certain of the Multi-Family/Project Bonds are secured by the full faith and credit of the Authority, as described in "General Obligations-Multi-Family/Project Bonds" under this caption.